moustafa-hegazy/StudentCourseManagement/README.md

 ## Introduction

 This project demonstrates the creation and manipulation of a relational database designed to manage data for an educational institution.
-It includes various SQL scripts to create tables, insert data, and execute complex queries.
+It includes various SQL scripts to create tables, insert data, and execute complex queries along with comments in each query detailing how it may be used in a real world scenario.

 ## Installation